jennwintr/regex/regextutorial.md

 ```
 Using the above example, a search with <.+?> will return just the div tag, <div> and </div>
 ```
+### Boundaries
+Boundaries are the places between characters, like a wall between adjacent characters.
+- `\b`  :matches positions where one side is a word character and the other side is not a word character.
+- `\B`,  matches all positions where `\b` doesn't match.

 ### Character Classes
  Character classes distinguishes different kinds of characters such as letters and numbers.